buggr/opinaton/README.md

 ## Important Notes
 This app is a PWA because it was made focused on the usability and the agility our world desires nowadays.
-Our thought was that during hackathons presentations you would be probabily closer to a smartphone with internet connection than a computer.
+Our thought was that during hackathons presentations you would be probably closer to a smartphone with internet connection than a computer.

 The initial idea was to use the Shawee's API to provide data but since we could not, we created our own simplified API.